JoshFoRs/spectatorsList/README.md

 Shows a spectator list so you can see who's watching.
 All players in game must have the mod in order for it to work.

-/specColor #000000 in chat to change the color of the spectators names.
+/specColor #000000 in chat to change the color of the spectators names.<br />
 /specHeader #000000 in chat to change the color of the "Spectators:" text.

 ## Other Info